Robotics, Automation, and Controls - Technology Systems

 About Robotics, Automation, and Controls

 Our Robotics, Automation, and Controls emphasis area is a unique program that provides students with hands-on experience to prepare them for a successful career in the field.
-By completing this program, students will have the skills and knowledge needed to work as automation technicians, control systems engineers, robotics engineers, and more.
+By completing this program, students will have the skills and knowledge needed to work as automation technicians, control systems engineer technologists, robotics engineer technologists, and more.
 They will be able to design, program, and maintain industrial automation systems, and optimize processes for maximum efficiency and productivity.

 To ensure that our students receive the best training possible, we have partnered with Bridgerland Technical College, Davis Technical College, and Ogden-Weber Technical College.
 Students will complete two certificates at one of these technical colleges, earning them a total of 48 credits towards this emphasis.